alexcravalho/CrashStats/README.md

 # Info

-The Overall scores of each player are related to their in game stats with different weight assigned to each sta category.
+The Overall scores of each player are related to their in game stats with different weight assigned to each stat category.

 A good trade is when the two teams Total Value is within %5 of the other team.
 A bad trade is when one of the teams pays more than %5 to make the trade.